 The purpose of this policy is to establish uniformity and consistency in the application, installation, and maintenance of traffic signs on the City of Ham Lake’s roadway system.

-This policy recognizes that the MN MUTCD (Minnesota Uniform Traffic Control Devices) is the standard for all traffic control devices on all public roads in Minnesota, and therefore all traffic control devices on the City of Ham Lake’s roadway system must conform to its standards and specifications as specified in Minnesota Statute 169.06.
+This policy recognizes that the MN MUTCD (Minnesota Uniform Traffic Control Devices) is the standard for all traffic control devices on all public roads in Minnesota.
+Therefore all traffic control devices on the City of Ham Lake’s roadway system must conform to its standards and specifications as specified in Minnesota Statute 169.06.

 This policy officially recognizes the rule in the MN MUTCD that establishes minimum retroreflectivity levels for traffic signs and describes how the City of Ham Lake achieves compliance.